-Keywords: COVID-19; Lockdown; Dynamic time warping distance; Clustering; Classification.
+Keywords: COVID-19; Pandemic; Human mobility; Time-series clustering; Classification model.

 Introduction

-COVID-19 is rapidly changing our everyday lives, particularly our everyday mobility in daily life.
-Social distancing policies, such as travel restrictions and compliance with stay-at-home orders, have been widely implemented during the COVID-19 pandemic (Hale et al., 2021; Kishore et al., 2021).
-Working from home has become the new normal to avoid social contact, and mitigate the risk while using public transport for work-related travel and on-site working (Beck & Hensher, 2020).
-Transport mode use has been strongly affected by the risk of travellers being exposed to the virus during their journey (Barbieri et al., 2021; de Séjournet et al., 2022; De Vos, 2020).
-Inevitably, transit attractiveness is down, and massive service cuts on public transport systems while uptake in private vehicle use and active travel, i.e., walking and cycling (Department for Transport, 2020; Vickerman, 2021).
-In short, the risk of COVID-19 and travel-related measures rapidly reshaped our mobility habits (Cartenì et al., 2020).
+The COVID-19 pandemic has rapidly changed our everyday lives, particularly mobility.
+Implementing various social distancing policies, such as travel restrictions and compliance with stay-at-home orders, were correlated with the reduction in mobility (Hale et al., 2021; Kishore et al., 2021).
+Working from home has become the new normal when people were banned from mixing indoors.
+It also mitigates the risk while using public transport for work-related travel and on-site working (Beck & Hensher, 2020).
+Inevitably, transport mode use has been strongly affected by the risk of travellers being exposed to the virus during their journey (Barbieri et al., 2021; de Séjournet et al., 2022; De Vos, 2020).
+In short, the risk of COVID-19 and travel-related measures have rapidly reshaped our mobility habits (Cartenì et al., 2020).
 Although the magnitude of this change varies across and within cities and social groups.

-the UK government recognised the importance of rapid control to implement countermeasures to tackle the epidemic since COVID-19 reached in late January 2020 (Scally et al., 2020).
+In England, the UK government recognised the importance of rapid control and implemented countermeasures to tackle the outbreak since COVID-19 reached in late January 2020 (Scally et al., 2020).
 However, the nationwide lockdown was imposed as an emergency measure on 23 March 2020 to mitigate the transmission, and the new, more transmissible variant of COVID-19 continues to spread.
-As a result, people’s everyday mobility has to face new challenges and massive adaptions(Borkowski et al., 2021; Lee et al., 2021; Marsden & Docherty, 2021).Range from travel restrictions to social distancing orders, curfews, quarantines, and finally, lockdown measures come into force to diminish the physical interactions and instruct “stay-at-home”in England.
-Greater attention should be paid to exploring changes in people’s mobility throughout the first COVID-19 lockdown, and also it raised questions about the short-term and long-term effects of social distancing measures .It can be answeredadvancing understanding of sthe (J. Kim & Kwan, 2021; Long & Ren, 2022; Molloy et al., 2021) and (Kellermann et al., 2022)by employing approach taking
+As a result, people’s everyday mobility has to face new challenges and massive adaptions to COVID-19 (Borkowski et al., 2021; Lee et al., 2021; Marsden & Docherty, 2021), it ranged from travel restrictions to social distancing orders, curfews, quarantines, and finally, lockdown measures come into force to diminish the physical interactions and order people to “Stay-at-home”.

+Greater attention should be paid to analysing changes in people’s mobility throughout the first COVID-19 lockdown, and a more detailed understanding of how mobility changes spatio-temporally is needed during the prolonged period of strict lockdown.
+Recent work has highlighted this by using examining changes in mobility over seven months or more (J. Kim & Kwan, 2021; Long & Ren, 2022; Molloy et al., 2021) and decomposing it into successive stages, i.e., intra-pandemic dynamics (Kellermann et al., 2022) through longitudinal perspective.
+Considering the short-term effects of implemented travel restrictions and other policy interventions, and also the long-term effects under mobility circumstances, such as working from home or homeschooling, the way of new normal in mobility into account.